 The shift from old-school employee engagement to a more holistic approach to employee experience has been driven by a number of factors – including social media, changing demographics, and more volatile economic conditions.

-- Then millennial generation want more opportunities to have their say and companies need to get a deeper understanding of a group who feel, think and behave differently to the generations before them.
+- The millennial generation wants more opportunities to have their say and companies need to get a deeper understanding of a group who feel, think and behave differently to the generations before them.

 - The war for talent is fiercer than ever before – there are now more candidates for fewer jobs and experiences are one of the last ways to differentiate yourself as an employer.

 - Organizations are changing faster than ever – digitilization, disruption and other economic forces are causing companies to shrink and expand at a more rapid pace.
 Meaning there’s a need to really understand the impact this is having on people more regularly than once a year.